 West Virginia has a single private insurance company, BrickStreet Insurance, which provides workers' compensation coverage to all employers in the state.
 Other private insurance companies began offering coverage to private-sector employers beginning July 1, 2008 and to government employers July 1, 2012.
 Nearly every employer in the State, including all boards of education, which have a payroll, must have coverage.
-The Corporation's coverage is provided by Travelers and the cost of all coverage, as determined by Travelers, is paid by the Corporation.
+The cost of all coverage, as determined by BrickStreet, is paid by the employers.